felisio/project-ecommerce/frontend/docs/basic-react-apollo.md

 **Basic React.js, Next and Apollo Graphql**

-And this first post about react.js and apollo graphql my intention is showing how to configure an ApolloClient and how the best way to use a query and mutation.
+And this first post about react.js and apollo graphql my intention is showing how to configure an ApolloClient and how the best way to use a query component.
 For this example, I've been using next.js

 First, we need to install all the dependencies to use the Apollo graphql